rollkit/docs/docs/intro.md

 [sovereign by default](./rollkit-stack.md/), enabling communities to use their sovereign rollup as a coordination mechanism.

-We’re building Rollkit as an open-source public good software.
+We’re building Rollkit as an open-source public good.
+As it stands, [Celestia Labs](https://celestia.org) will be the core maintainer to boostrap, develop, and fund R&D for Rollkit.
-Initially funded and developed by Celestia Labs, we want to see a future where multiple independent teams and organizations are able to contribute to Rollkit.
+We want to see
+a future where multiple independent teams and organizations are able to contribute to Rollkit.